amandaestevez/SOFTWARE-QA/00-SOFTWARE-DEVELOPMENT-LIFE-CYCLE-SDLC/001-SLDC-TESTING-&-QA.md

 | Post-deployment testing |
 | Monitoring and supporting |

-This is a deployment checklist I like to use during the deployment process to avoid pitfalls.
-This checklist is a general guide, and specific tasks may vary depending on the deployment approach and project needs.
+This is a deployment checklist I created to use during the deployment process to avoid pitfalls after not finding one.
+However, it is a general guide, and specific tasks may vary depending on the deployment approach and project needs.

 ![image](https://github.com/amandaestevez/softwareqa/assets/123298275/3b071824-5039-4c67-bb93-7e5c8ee5acda)

 ### Phase 06: Maintenance
-The ongoing process of keeping the software up-to-date, functional, and secure after deployment.
+Keeping the software up-to-date, functional, and secure after deployment is ongoing.
 Here, the QA's role shifts from deployment validation to ongoing monitoring and testing, ensuring the software's quality and user experience throughout its lifespan.

 | EXAMPLE OF TESTING & QA ROLES IN DEPLOYMENT |
 |-----------------------------------------|